 - Garnish with just a bit of green before serving, it could be dill, thyme, parsley, or chive.

-- This dressing is on the thin side…if you’d like it thicker and creamier, use half the amount of buttermilk.
+- make it creamy ~ this dressing is on the thin side…if you’d like it thicker and creamier, use half the amount of buttermilk.

-- I almost added a bit of horseradish, I think that would be nice.
+- make it with a kick ~ I almost added a bit of horseradish, I think that would be nice.
 Or a bit of grainy Dijon mustard…depends on your mood.

-- To lighten the dressing try using Greek yogurt in place of the mayo.
+- make it light ~ to lighten the dressing try using Greek yogurt in place of the mayo.
 Don’t worry about the buttermilk, despite its name, it’s super low in fat.
 If you don’t have buttermilk you can use regular milk, but the flavor won’t be as good.